lzapffe/ds_labs/lab-10.md

     ## Multiple R-squared:  0.146,  Adjusted R-squared:  0.1366
     ## F-statistic: 15.62 on 5 and 457 DF,  p-value: 3.338e-14

-I tried to approaches since my first one didn’t work that well.
+I tried two approaches since my first one didn’t work that well.
 Originally, I removed the predictors with the lowest estimates one by one.
 Then next time, I removed then based on p-values, which worked better.
 The second model explain 13.66% of the variance, while the first explains 11.70% of the variance in professor rankings.

-Professor rankings = 3.14 + 0.23 if professor is not an ethnic
-minority + 0.16 if professor is male + 0.005 per percent of students
-completed the evaulation 0.54 if class is one credit + 0.74 per beauty score.
+The formula for the final model (the second one) is: Professor rankings = 3.14 + 0.23 if professor is not an ethnic minority + 0.16 if professor is male + 0.005 per percent of students completed the evaluation + 0.54 if class is one credit + 0.74 per beauty score.

 ## Exercise 16

-The slope for not being a minority is 0.233794, so if the professor is not an ethnic minority, they get a boost in ranking of 0.23, while if they are a minority, they do not get this boost.
+The slope for not being a minority (categorical) is 0.23, so if the professor is not an ethnic minority, they get a boost in ranking of 0.23, while if they are a minority, they do not get this boost.

-The slope for bty_avg is 0.073, so for each additional beauty point, the ranking increases by 0.073.
+The slope for bty_avg (continuous) is 0.073, so for each beauty point, the ranking increases by 0.073.

 ## Exercise 17